sfdx-isv/sfdx-falcon-appx-demo-kit/README.md

 $ sfdx falcon:adk:install
 ```

-**Want to try for yourself?**  These instructions will help you install the [SFDX-Falcon CLI Plugin](https://www.npmjs.com/package/sfdx-falcon), clone an AppExchange Demo Kit (ADK) starter project, distribute your first ADK project to others.
+**Want to try for yourself?**  These instructions will help you install the [SFDX-Falcon CLI Plugin](https://www.npmjs.com/package/sfdx-falcon), clone an AppExchange Demo Kit (ADK) starter project, and distribute your first ADK project to others.

 ## Step One: Install Prerequisites